-Since 1994, the Digestive Disease Center at the Medical University of South Carolina has offered one-year programs for advanced training (under the umbrella of our ACGME-accredited fellowship program), focusing on highly technical procedures such as endoscopic ultrasound (EUS) and endoscopic retrograde cholangiopancreatography (ERCP).
-Currently, this combined advanced endoscopy fellowship (AEF) training is offered by the Department of Medicine, Division of Gastroenterology and Hepatology, in the Digestive Disease Center at MUSC
+Since 1994, MUSC Digestive Health (formerly known as the Digestive Disease Center) has offered one-year programs for advanced training (under the umbrella of our ACGME-accredited fellowship program), focusing on highly technical procedures such as endoscopic ultrasound (EUS) and endoscopic retrograde cholangiopancreatography (ERCP).
+Currently, this combined advanced endoscopy fellowship (AEF) training is offered by the Department of Medicine, Division of Gastroenterology and Hepatology, MUSC Digestive Health.

 Members of the MUSC Division currently perform more than 1,000 EUS and 600 ERCP procedures each year.
 The number of ERCPs is likely to increase substantially with additional expert faculty that started in July 2014.

 A typical AEF trainee will be hands-on for about 250 ERCP (over seven months) and 300 EUS (over four months).
 Very advanced maneuvers such as ductoscopy, electrohydraulic lithotripsy (EHL), ampullectomy, pseudocyst drainage, and even EUS-guided duct drainage procedures are available for those who have, or are able to acquire, an acceptable skillset to do these procedures safely.

 Mucosal resections (EMR) and ablation (RFA, cryotherapy) are available during the EUS portions of the training, and several of these are done each week.
 Training in advanced mucosal/epithelial imaging, including probe-based confocal endomicroscopy is available.
 Single-balloon enteroscopy and luminal self-expandable metal stents are performed regularly, and exposure to these is available as time permits.
 A half-day per week throughout the year (with the exception of the attending month) is reserved as a scope- and patient-free day that must be used for research.